torvalds/linux/Documentation/driver-api/driver-model/class.rst

 As devices are bound to drivers, they are added to the device class that the driver belongs to.
 Before the driver model core, this would typically happen during the driver's probe() callback, once the device has been initialized.
-It now happens after the probe() callback finishes from the core.
+It yesw happens after the probe() callback finishes from the core.

 The device is enumerated in the class.
 Each time a device is added to